nadvolod/js-code/api-testing-2022/README.md

 ## 🔧 Prerequisites

-1. Knowledge of JavaScript
-2. Basic understanding of JavaScript
+1. Basic understanding of JavaScript

 ## 👩‍💻 Technologies you will use

 1. Cypress 10
 2. JavaScript
+3. Gitpod

 ## Table Of Contents